miamibc/aae-decode/readme.md

 # AAE Decode Utility

-This project provides a Python utility to decode Apple's AAE (Adjustment) files, which store photo edit information in XML format.
+This project provides a Python utility to decode [Apple's AAE](http://fileformats.archiveteam.org/wiki/AAE_sidecar_format) adjustment files, which store photo edit information in XML format.
 The tool extracts and decodes the `data` block, which is base64-encoded and zlib-compressed, and outputs the decoded data as JSON.

 ## Features
-- Reads AAE XML files
+- Reads AAE XML file
 - Decodes and decompresses the `data` block
 - Prints decoded data as JSON
-- Optionally prints the full XML content with the decoded data
+- Optionally prints the XML content with the decoded data

 ## Usage